wrongkindofdoctor/swig/Doc/Manual/src/Fortran.md

 character arrays with the null character can be converted to byte objects without unexpected string truncation.

-Currently SWIG provides typemaps (see the Typemaps section) that allow transparent conversion between Fortran character arrays and C++ `std::string` objects.
-Automatic wrapping for null-terminated C strings (with signature `const char*`) is not implemented yet, but there is no fundamental obstacle in doing so.
+Currently SWIG provides typemaps (see the [Typemaps section](#typemaps-library) that allow transparent conversion between Fortran character arrays and null-terminated C strings, as well as C++ `std::string` objects.

 ## Arrays